Dries Mertens: Utrecht

 Having agreed a deal with AGOVV in March 2009, Utrecht officially completed the signing of Mertens at the start of the 2009–10 Eredivisie season for a €600,000 transfer fee.
 In his debut season with the club, Mertens netted six league goals en route to being named runner-up to Ajax's Luis Suárez for the Dutch Footballer of the Year award.
 He was also awarded the Di Tommaso Trophy for Utrecht's Player of the Season.
 He improved on his tally the following season, netting 10 goals in 31 league appearances for Utrecht, including a final day hat-trick against AZ, and a further three goals in his first experience in the UEFA Europa League.
 In total, Mertens scored 14 goals across all competitions and contributed 24 assists.
 It proved to be his last season at the club, though, as his form at the Stadion Galgenwaard caught the attention of some of the league's biggest clubs.
-Mertens' two-season spell in Utrecht yielded 21 goals in 86 appearances across all competitions.
+Mertens's two-season spell in Utrecht yielded 21 goals in 86 appearances across all competitions.